w3f/Grants-Program/applications/application-Etch.md

 An additional section will contain a UI where a user can store information about the employees and their salaries.
 The software will automatically create a report including information about gender pay gaps and pay ratios based on this data.

 The goal with the proof of concept will be to implement the functionality for mock entities/organizations and not real-world organizations.

+Examples of information to be stored and calculated for each organization:

+Employee
+- Grade
+- Salary
+- Gender
+- Demographic data

+Metrics
+- Median worker salary
+- Gender representation
+- Gender pay disparity
+- Diversity
+- Executive pay ratio

+Stored commitments
+- Recycling
+- Carbon offset usage
+- Maternity/Paternity leave
+- Paid sick leave
+- Charitable donations
+- Employee profit sharing
+- Green energy generation
+- Vegetarian/Vegan meal options
+- No blocking of unionization efforts

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):